leighgarbs/jenkins-sl/README.md

 **[jenkins-sl](https://github.com/leighgarbs/jenkins-sl)** -
-  Jenkins shared library for continuous integration and testing
+  Jenkins shared library for continuous integration and testing of C++
 ===============================================================

 For personal project use.
-A Jenkins shared library defining continuous integration and testing scripts used by other projects.
+A Jenkins shared library defining continuous integration and testing scripts for C++ projects.

 ## Features ##
 * Designed for use in [pipelines](https://jenkins.io/doc/book/pipeline/)